 “I loved the psychology of how people interact,” which is why Mary Daly, the research director at the Federal Reserve Bank of San Francisco, was drawn to economics.
 She shares the story of her journey from high school dropout to a leader in economic research.
 She credits a counselor, a professor and even former Fed chair Janet Yellen for aiding in her success.
-Listen to this 18 minute podcast to learn more about her.

 Maria Hasenstab: I’m Maria Hasenstab, and you’re listening to “Women in Economics,” a podcast series from the St. Louis Fed’s Timely Topics audio channel.
 Today I’m speaking with Mary Daly, research director at the San Francisco Federal Reserve.
 Hi, Mary.